Jack Elliott (footballer)

-Jack Stuart Elliott (born 25 August 1995) is an English professional footballer who plays as a centre-back for Major League Soccer club Chicago Fire.
+Jack Stuart Elliott (born 25 August 1995) is an English professional footballer who plays as a centre-back for and captains Major League Soccer club Chicago Fire.

 Youth

 Elliott was born in London, England to Scottish parents.
 Attending Wilson's School in Wallington, he spent a year playing for Fulham at the age of 12 before being scouted by West Virginia University whilst playing in the Surrey Senior Cup.

 Playing career

 College and amateur

 Elliott played four years of college soccer at West Virginia University between 2013 and 2017.
 He also played in the Premier Development League for South Florida Surf in 2016.